-- 1. Pass all of the required basic science courses.
+- 1. Pass all of the required pre-clerkship integrated courses and clinical experience courses.

 - 2. Pass all of the required clinical clerkships.

-- 5. Pass the clinical skills assessment, performed at the University of Connecticut (UConn 4) at the end of Year 3 or early in Year 4.
+- 6. Pass the clinical skills assessment, performed at the University of Connecticut (UConn 4) in Year 3.

 Because of the heavy demands in terms of time and energy required for the study of medicine, the Yale School of Medicine discourages students from assuming extracurricular activities that may prove burdensome.
 Such extracurricular work and/or professional activity will not justify inadequate academic performance.
 Any student wishing to work or pursue a professional activity other than medicine that would consume a significant amount of time must have the permission of the associate dean for student affairs.

 The Yale School of Medicine seeks to provide an education in the scholarly and humane aspects of medicine and to foster the development of leaders who will advance medical practice and knowledge.
 The Committee on Admissions, in general, seeks to admit students who seem best suited for the educational programs and aims of the School.
 In particular, the committee looks for intelligent, mature, and highly motivated students who show the greatest promise for becoming leaders and contributors in medicine.
 The Committee on Admissions also considers very carefully personal qualities necessary for the successful study and practice of medicine.
 These include maturity, integrity, common sense, personal stability, dedication to the ideal of service, and the ability to inspire and maintain confidence.